 1) Chiang Mai

-Chiang Mai is one of the best destinations for the tourists who love the green nature and Thai local lifestyle.
+Chiang Mai is one of the best destinations for tourists who love the green nature and Thai local lifestyle.
 It’s also one of the cheapest cities to travel in Thailand.
 Check out the best things to do in Chiang Mai below.

 - Go to the Top of Thailand: Ancient temples in Chiang Mai are very unique in the way they look, compared to other temples you will see around Thailand.
 Doi Inthanon and Doi Suthep are must-visit mountains to explore the northern Thai scenery with their unique temples.